petethepig/petethepig.github.io/_posts/2013-09-12-devtools-terminal.md

 #### How do I install it?

-First off, you will need to download client-side [Chrome extension](https://chrome.google.com/webstore/detail/leakmhneaibbdapdoienlkifomjceknl) and a server-side [node.js app](https://raw.github.com/petethepig/devtools-terminal/master/backend/remote-terminal.js).
+First off, you will need to download client-side [Chrome extension](https://chrome.google.com/webstore/detail/leakmhneaibbdapdoienlkifomjceknl) and a server-side node.js app.
-After you install Chrome extension, put the node.js script in a separate folder on your computer or remote server.
-Install [Node.js runtime](http://nodejs.org/) if you didn't do so already.
+After you install Chrome extension, install [Node.js runtime](http://nodejs.org/) if you didn't do so already.

-Install the dependencies:
+Install the app:
 {% highlight bash %}
-npm install socket.io pty.js optimist
+npm install -g devtools-terminal
 {% endhighlight %}

 And you're good to go.